Winners: Danish Nihal and Suryakant Sharma from Middlesex University Dubai, UAE

 There will be two classes, one aimed at students (p2p - from primary schools to post graduate educational establishments) and the other open to all BCS members.

-The artefact could be a computer game, or the idea for a computer game on a single PowerPoint slide or a one-minute video on YouTube - with the theme, “Games to make us Happier”, as the 2021 theme for the British Science Week, 5-14 March 2021, is “Innovation for the Future".
+The artefact could be a computer game, or the idea for a computer game on a single PowerPoint slide or a one-minute video on YouTube - with the one of the two themes.

 - Entries are invited from individuals or groups of students at all levels whether in full-time or part-time study; open to BCS and non-BCS members.